FakeItEasy/FakeItEasy/docs/advanced-usage.md

 ```
 A call to 'Void Baz()' is about to be processed
 Hello world
-A call to 'Void Baz()' has been processed using the rule 'FakeItEasy.Expressions.ExpressionCallRule'
+A call to 'Void Baz()' has been processed
 ```